cncf/toc/proposals/incubation/keptn.md

 There are 10 maintainers and a clear [membership definition](https://github.com/keptn/community/blob/master/COMMUNITY_MEMBERSHIP.md) on how to become a member, approver, and maintainer of the project.
 An example of a recent member that have been promoted via this process can be found [here](https://github.com/keptn/community/issues/45) and [here](https://github.com/keptn/community/issues/42).

+TBA: steering committee (create issue for this)

-Due to the architecture of the project, it is worth to mention that
+Due to the architecture of the project, it is worth to mention that contributions and enhancement to Keptn do not necessarily be contributed to [Keptn core](https://github.com/keptn/keptn), but often are contributed to the Keptn ecosystem in terms of [Keptn-Contrib](https://github.com/keptn-contrib) and [Keptn-Sandbox](https://github.com/keptn-sandbox).
+Both ecosystem repositories currently hold 30+ integrations in total, maintained by 65+ contributors ([contrib](https://github.com/orgs/keptn-contrib/people) / [sandbox](https://github.com/orgs/keptn-sandbox/people)).

 ### Demonstrate a substantial ongoing flow of commits and merged contributions

-The project averages at ~620 contributions from around ~16 contributors per month - DEVSTATS https://keptn.devstats.cncf.io/d/74/contributions-chart?orgId=1&var-period=m&var-metric=commits&var-repogroup_name=All&var-country_name=All&var-company_name=All&var-company=all
+The project averages at [~620 contributions from around ~16 contributors](https://keptn.devstats.cncf.io/d/74/contributions-chart?orgId=1&var-period=m&var-metric=commits&var-repogroup_name=All&var-country_name=All&var-company_name=All&var-company=all) per month according to keptn.devstats.cncf.io contained within [126 merged PRs](https://keptn.devstats.cncf.io/d/74/contributions-chart?orgId=1&var-period=m&var-metric=mergedprs&var-repogroup_name=All&var-country_name=All&var-company_name=All&var-company=all&from=now-1y&to=now-9d) on average per month for the last year.

 ### A clear versioning scheme

+The projects versioning scheme is related to the [semantic versioning](https://semver.org/spec/v2.0.0.html) structure and implemented for Keptn as follows:

+- Major: currently 0 as the [spec](https://github.com/keptn/spec) is actively developed and not yet finalized
+- Minor: is incremented if breaking change in the Keptn spec occurs
+- Patch: can contain bug fixes and features (including [Keptn Enhancement Proposals](https://github.com/keptn/enhancement-proposals))

+The Keptn project has a 4 weeks release cadence since version Keptn 0.8.0.
+Prior to that releases were based on value increments.
+For our releases, Keptn maintainers follow the [release checklist](https://github.com/keptn/keptn/wiki/Release-Checklist) as documented for the latest releases [0.8.1](https://github.com/keptn/keptn/issues/3483), [0.8.2](https://github.com/keptn/keptn/issues/3746 ), and [0.8.3](https://github.com/keptn/keptn/issues/4089) were a dedicated [release manager](https://github.com/keptn/keptn/wiki/Release-Checklist#github-issues-milestone-etc) is responsible for driving the release process.
+If need be, there is a [hotfix checklist](https://github.com/keptn/keptn/wiki/Hotfix-Checklist) that has been executed for a [hotfix release](https://github.com/keptn/keptn/issues/3909) in the past.

-### Incubation Proposal Resources
+## Incubation Proposal Resources

 TBA